martin-korf/zammad_cleaner/README.md

 ## Description

-Zammad Cleaner interacts with a Zammad helpdesk API to retrieve a list of tickets and delete those that were closed before a specified cut-off date.
+Zammad Cleaner interacts with a Zammad API to retrieve a list of closed tickets and delete those that were closed before a specified cut-off date.
 It uses the provided API token and base URL to authenticate and make API requests.

 ## Requirements

-API token from your Zammad helpdesk provider
+API token from your Zammad instance
-Access to the Zammad helpdesk API with permission to delete tickets.
+Access to the Zammad instance API with permission to delete tickets.